-All noise monitoring was conducted at the nearest residences in accordance with the EPA INP guidelines and Australian Standard AS1055 ' Acoustics, Description and Measurement of Environmental Noise' and the Consent and CNMP.
+All noise monitoring was conducted at locations representative of the nearest residences in accordance with Australian Standard AS1055 ' Acoustics, Description and Measurement of Environmental Noise', relevant NSW EPA requirements, the Consent and CNMP.

 Meteorological data was obtained from the Borg weather station in Oberon.
 This data allowed correlation of atmospheric parameters and measured noise levels.
 Atmospheric condition measurement at ground level was also undertaken during attended monitoring.